Managing your customer retention rate is an incredibly important part of growing a sustainable business.

 How great service retains customers

 You can’t build customer loyalty without an exceptional customer service to keep people coming back.
 Let’s debunk a few customer service myths, as well as tackle some important things you need to keep in mind when offering support online.

-13. Speed is secondary to quality
+14. Accept that speed is secondary to quality

 When it comes to highly rated customer service, data show that quality and completeness matter more than speed.
 According to research from the Gallup Group, customers were nine times more likely to be engaged with a brand when they evaluated the service as “courteous, willing, and helpful,” versus the “speedy” evaluation, which only made customers six times more likely to be satisfied.